andres-erbsen/crypto-graphically/readme.md

 ![](svg/4-receiver-auth-rewritten.svg){ width=100% }

+The output boolean from the "valid" mux is connexted to the dashed horizontal abort-if-false line.
+If the output is false, the argument that the secret message at the end of the protocol is not leaked is trivial: all information ever given to the adversary is independent from it.
+In graph computation terms, there is no path from it to the adversary.
+Therefore, we will focus on the case where the bottom output of ∃ makes a mux output its left input: true/"valid" to the dashed horizontal line, and a real message instead of a forgery.

 ![](svg/5-case.svg){ width=100% }

+Now it is obvious that if this execution completes, the adversary may have chosen from a glorious set of 1 alternatives for what message to relay to A.

 ![](svg/6-invariant.svg){ width=100% }

+Of course, a proof specific to a particular execution is underwhelming: for example, the adversary may have initiated many sessions with B, pretending to be A and C and maybe even B itself.
+To deal with all of these, we would like to establish an invariant about the messages that B signs.
+In this case, the invariant would say that the second component of any message signed by B known to the adversary is a valid Diffie-Hellman public key whose secret key is held by B and B only.
+To establish this by induction, we would need to prove that every message sent by B does not leak a previously signed Diffie-Hellman key, and that every signed message B sends indeed contains such a key.

+Just any proof by induction isn't quite satisfactory in this context either.
+Proving the statement "forall number of execution steps n, there exists a polynomial time algorithm that in case of any break of this protocol breaks some assumption" would construct an algorithm whose running time is polynomial in the size of the protocol description, but grows arbitrarily fast with n.
+For example, if the proof invoked the inductive hypothesis for all integers 1..n, the total reduction would run in exponential time and be cryptographically useless.
+Nevertheless, I think a proof of the weaker statement that can be proven by induction is valuable as a heuristic for real-world security.
+Of course, one could always move the existential out of the induction: specify a concrete number of steps, as a function of n, in which the reduction algorithm runs, and prove by induction that this is achievable for all n.
+That seems like it would be really painful.
+Perhaps the best strategy would be to define a limited form of induction that only allows running times polynomial in n.
+Maybe restricting the use of the inductive hypothesis to top-level transitivity steps could do the trick?
+(I actually don't know, it might as well just not help at all)

+Either way, based on invariant or by inspecting the simple execution shown here, we conclude that the message that passed signature verification must indeed contain the pair (A', B').

 ![](svg/7-shortcircuit.svg){ width=100% }

+We are now done reasoning about signatures.
+Note that while we were able to drop the signature verification node from the computation graph because we figured out what its output must be, there doesn't seem to be an easy way to drop the signing node.
+I think this is because it is not obvious that something about the signature or signing doesn't give adversary extra information that it could use to attack the rest of the protocol.

+The next step is to show that the shared secret generated from the Diffie-Hellman keys is good.
+To do this, we use the Decision-Diffie-Hellman
+assumption: no polynomial-time adversary can distinguish between (g^x, g^y, g^xy) and (g^x, g^, g^z) with random x,y,z.
+Again, for the purpose of applying this axiom, we refactor the protocol execution in a way that groups most of the protocol nodes with the adversary.
+The protocol execution trivially polynomial-time, so the DDH assumption applies to the compound adversary we construct this way.

 ![](svg/8-rearrange-for-dh.svg){ width=100% }

+Replacing the left-hand-side of the DDH assumption with the right-hand-side...

 ![](svg/9-ddh.svg){ width=100% }

+After applying DDH, we are simply encrypting a message with a random key that the adversary does not have any information about.
+This is a trivial case of any encryption confidentiality definition, for example [IND-CCA2](https://crypto.graphics/IND-CCA2/).
+A lemma about ENC would say that if a key has only been used for encryption and decryption, and has not been used to used to decrypt (and give to the adversary) the very ciphertext in question, the adversary cannot tell whether the ciphertext conceals one plaintext or another.
+Therefore, we can just replace the plaintext with a dummy value.
+With this, we have won: there is no more information flow from the secret message to the adversary.

 ![](svg/99-victory.svg){ width=100% }

+I expect that all steps shown here can be automated.
+I don't know whether there is a precise term for the kind of regrouping and pattern-matching I did to apply lemmas about crypto primitives, but I think an algorithm for it can reasonably be constructed from any algorithm to perform unification on simply typed lambda calculus by treating each node as a let binding of a primitive function applied to outputs of previous nodes.
+Of course, this is for doing proofs about protocol executions.

+To prove something about all executions of a protocol, we will probably need many of the same tricks as for reasoning about message-passing programs in the absence of cryptography.
+I hope replacing reasoning about values with reasoning about probabilistic computations will cause issues, but eh, I haven't tried.
+Even with these tricks, there would be no general rule for coming up with invariants to prove by induction, but it I hope it would be possible to prove an invariant using the same techniques as I showed here for a single execution.